-The James Cook Hotel was established in 1972 and is a much loved Wellington institution, named after Captain James Cook, who first sighted New Zealand in 1796 on the Endeavour.
-The property joined the Hotel Grand Chancellor Group in the early 1990’s when the parent company, Grand Hotels International, first entered the New Zealand market.
-We are fortunate to be positioned on The Terrace in close proximity to the business and government district.
-Guests benefit from direct access off the motorway and pedestrian access to Lambton Quay, the golden mile of shopping in Wellington City.
-Our 268 room hotel has a 100% New Building Standard Rating; a national measurement of a buildings seismic strength.
-We are part of the “coolest little capital in the world” and encourage our visitors to explore nearby attractions, soak up the culture and make the most of their time in Wellington, New Zealand.
+Established in 1972, the James Cook Hotel is a much loved Wellington institution, named after Captain James Cook, who first sighted New Zealand in 1796 on the Endeavour.
+The property joined the Hotel Grand Chancellor Group in the early 2000's when the parent company, Grand Hotels International, first entered the New Zealand market.The Hotel is ideally positioned on The Terrace in close proximity to the business and government district.
+Guests benefit from direct access off the State High Way One and pedestrian access to Lambton Quay, the golden mile of shopping in Wellington City.
+The 268 room Hotel has a 100% New Building Standard Rating; a national measurement of a buildings seismic strength.
+We are part of the 'coolest little capital in the world' and encourage our visitors to explore nearby attractions, soak up the culture and make the most of their time in Wellington, New Zealand.

-Our hotel is well-known locally and we support the community we are a part of.
+Our Hotel is well-known locally and we support the community we are a part of.
 Staff regularly volunteer their time at the native wildlife sanctuary Matiu/Somes Island, located in Wellington Harbour and managed by the Department of Conservation.
 We regularly support charities such as the Mary Potter Hospice and the Island Bay Marine Education Centre, through staff volunteering and providing competition prizes.
 A benefactor of the Air New Zealand Environmental Trust, executive management travel to Mangarara Station in the Hawkes Bay to plant trees and learn more about the organisations commitment to repair, regenerate and rejuvenate the planet.
 We aim to utilise local products wherever possible, such as sourcing fresh produce for our restaurant outlets and providing Forest and Bird amenities in our premium rooms.
 We are proud to support local events, working together to drive the Wellington economy and promote the positive impacts of tourism.

 One of our most valuable assets are our staff and we consistently receive positive feedback from guests regarding the high level of service and warm welcome extended to our visitors.
 We have a Human Resource department dedicated to developing our team, encouraging internal promotion and upskilling.
 Supporting the community, we aim to employ persons living in the local area wherever possible and have close relationships with hospitality training institutes such as WelTech, New Zealand School of Tourism, Victoria University of Wellington and ServiceIQ.
 The Hotel participates in the HotelIQ programme for front line staff and the Level 5 National Diploma in Hospitality for supervisors and managers.
-As one of ten Hotel Grand Chancellor’s located in Australia and New Zealand, there is also the opportunity for our people to grow their careers by transferring to one of our sister properties.
+As one of ten Hotel Grand Chancellor’s located in Australia and New Zealand, our people have the opportunity to grow their careers by transferring to one of our sister properties.
 If you have a passion for great customer service and want to grow your professional hospitality career, please visit our recruitment website.

-Our Guests' Wellbeing
+Our Guests Wellbeing